When a Friend Wanders or Walks Away From Christ

 Photo by Karl Fredrickson on Unsplash

 The Holy Bible: English Standard Version.
-(2016).
-(Psalm 24 and all other Scripture).
+(2016). (all Scripture).
 Wheaton, IL: Crossway Bibles.

 Quote from Mark Dever obtained from The Gospel Coalition book review for Dever’s book Discipling.